No Server Required

 - A server provides automatic off-site backups.

 A Fossil server is an automatic remote backup for all the work going into a project.
-You can even set up multiple servers, at multiple sites, with automatic synchronization between them, for added redundancy.
-Such a set up means that no work is lost due to a single machine failur
+(Within limits.)
+You can even set up multiple servers at multiple sites with automatic synchronization between them for added redundancy.
+Such a setup means that no work is lost due to a single machine failure.

 - A server consolidates SQLite corruption risk mitigation to a single point.